niuniomartinez/andante/README.md

 (and therefore also DrDOS, DOSbox, FreeDOS ...).
 Note that it is not a game
 engine:  you can design and structure your program however you like.

+I'll try to make it work in 3 targets: DOS, Linux and Windows.
+I'll start with DOS 16bits, then port it to the others (including DOS 32bits).

-Andante will implement the following features:
+I plan to implement the following features:

 * Support for VGA graphics modes, including ModeX.
 * Digital sound and MIDI music.
 * An extensive graphic library both 2D and 3D.
 * Input by keyboard, joystick and mouse.
-* Tools to deal with all those details that modern editors are not able to handle (color palettes, 8/16-bit sound, text fonts, ASCII text ...).
+* Tools to deal with those details that modern editors are not able to handle (color palettes, 8/16-bit sound, text fonts, ASCII text ...).
-* The chance of compile the game for more modern platforms (currently Windows and Linux) without changing anything.
 * An interface that facilitates portability to other platforms (classic and modern) or the addition of new devices (such as SuperVGA cards or gamepads).